akasenomm/intern-decision-engine-frontend/README.md

 ### LoanForm
-The LoanForm component displays the loan application form, including the sliders for selecting the loan amount and loan period and the text field for entering the national ID number.
+The LoanForm component displays the loan application form, including the sliders for selecting the loan amount and loan period, the text field for entering the national ID number and a dropdown menu to select country from allowed countries.
 It communicates with the backend API to calculate the approved loan amount and loan period based on the form inputs.